Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 Is Jamaica safe?
 How does crime in Jamaica compare to other places?

-50 most dangerous cities in the world (per 100,000 population).
+50 most dangerous cities in the world (number of homicides per 100,000 population).

 Is Jamaica safe to visit?
 Is it safe to go to Jamaica?